wp-plugins/gwolle-gb/readme.txt

 * 2015-03-08
 * Add shortcodes for just the form and the list.
 * Add option to only allow logged-in users to post an entry.
+* Add options to configure the shown entries.
 * s/Homepage/Website.
 * Update pot, de_DE, nl_NL.